 The Damage to the Gold Piece Isn’t As Bad As You Think

 Seemingly irreparable damage to a gold piece may not be as bad as you think.
 While it may be costly for you to have it repaired yourself, the purchaser of the item may be willing to have it repaired, and offer you more than the scrap value for it.

 Even If It Is Scrap Gold, It is Still Valuable

 The only way to determine whether your gold is scrap or something a little more valuable is to consult a professional.
 Regardless of whether it is scrap or not, never forget that gold, even if it is just scraps, should never go into the trash.
 Instead, turn it into money by selling it to someone who knows what to do with it.

 Ready to turn that gold into cash?
 Pinto Gold and Jewellery Buyers has the best scrap gold prices in the GTA.
-Whether you visit us in-store at our Midtown Toronto location near Yonge and Eglinton, or take advantage of our convenient and secure long-distance mail-in services, one of our experienced appraisers will give you a fair price on your scrap gold, gold coins, jewellery or bullion.
+Whether you visit us in-store at our Midtown Toronto location near Yonge, or take advantage of our convenient and secure long-distance mail-in services, one of our experienced appraisers will give you a fair price on your scrap gold, gold coins, jewellery or bullion.